fastplotlib/fastplotlib/README.md

 Next-gen plotting library built using the [`pygfx`](https://github.com/pygfx/pygfx) rendering engine that utilizes [Vulkan](https://en.wikipedia.org/wiki/Vulkan), [DX12](https://en.wikipedia.org/wiki/DirectX#DirectX_12), or [Metal](https://developer.apple.com/metal/) via WGPU, so it is very fast! `fastplotlib` is an expressive plotting library that enables rapid prototyping for large scale exploratory scientific visualization.

-> **Note**
->
+> **Note:**
 > `fastplotlib` is currently in the **late alpha stage**, but you're welcome to use it or contribute!
 See our [Roadmap](https://github.com/kushalkolar/fastplotlib/issues/55).
-See this for a discussion on API stability: https://github.com/fastplotlib/fastplotlib/issues/121
+Also, see this for a discussion on API stability: https://github.com/fastplotlib/fastplotlib/issues/121

 ## insert gif here